porcinus/Arma-3/mpmissions/README.md

 	- Friendly AI is dumb : a script is used to limit damage (no inclure one shot) from friendly AI.
 	- Server will try to backup/restore player stats if player disconnected/crashed and reconnect.
 	- Lamps can sometime flicker with noise.
-	- Drawable whiteboard, work only locally, mouse left button to draw.
+	- Drawable whiteboard (scripts\DrawOnSurface.sqf), work only locally, mouse left button to draw.
-	- Helicopter airborne units support:
+	- Helicopter airborne units support (scripts\HeliSupportLanding.sqf):
 		- Allow deployment of AI units on field.
 		- High scalability:
 			- Allow usage of most helicopters (cargo capacity detected via config) / group class / side.